 Score: 68 points - hardly worthy of a single cask treatment, methinks.

 Bunnahabhain 25yo 1964/1990 (46%, Signatory Vintage, Distilled 30/11/1964, Bottled 2/1990)

 Nose: Not unlike the sour mash and washbacks we sniffed during some distillery visits.

 Yoghurt and passion fruit.
 Wonderful organics.
 Delicious.
 This is a malt to get lost in.

 Taste: Bloody great - a world apart from Signatory's 20yo 1980 bottling

 Score: 87 points - I personally felt this malt whisky was highly recommendable.

-These were not all (official & independent) bottlings of Bunnahabhain Scotch whisky I've tried over the years.
+Those were not all (official & independent) bottlings of Bunnahabhain I tried over the years, but the notes should

 convey how I felt about those whiskies.
 However, these tasting notes only reflect my purely personal opinion.

 Your tastes might be different from mine - so it would be prudent to check out some other opinions as well.